 The Company believes its sales of docking hardware and manipulators are a function of the general level of capital expenditures by semiconductor manufacturers.
 In addition, the Company's sales of docking hardware generally are driven by changes in device designs or test methods, industry-wide volume of device testing, sales of new handlers and, to a lesser extent, sales of new test heads.
 In the past, sales of the Company's docking hardware generally have been strong when spending for test heads was low.
 During such times, the Company believes that semiconductor manufacturers seek to improve the utilization, performance and efficiency of existing ATE by purchasing docking hardware.
-The Company's sales of manipulators generally follow purchases of test heads by the Company's semiconductor manufacturer customers.
+The Company's semiconductor manufacturer customers.
 The Company believes its sales of related ATE interface products primarily depend upon operating expenditures of the Company's semiconductor manufacturer customers.